ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Terraform/S1_terraform-01_Installation_Basic_Operations/README.md

 Note: You didn't specify an "-out" parameter to save this plan, so Terraform can't guarantee that exactly these actions will be performed if "terraform apply" is subsequently run.
 ```

-- This output shows the execution plan, describing which actions Terraform will take in order to change real infrastructure to match the configuration.
+- This output shows the execution plan, describing which actions Terraform will take to change the real infrastructure to match the configuration.

 - Run `terraform apply`.
 You should see an output similar to the one shown above.